Atrovent

 • are a man who has prostate problems

-• are taking medicine called 'xanthines' to help your breathing
+• are taking a medicine called 'xanthines' to help your breathing

 • are taking other anticholinergic medicines for COPD, irritable bowel syndrome (IBS), urinary incontinence, or cough.